No Child of Mine: Plot

-13-year-old Kerry, whose last name is not disclosed for safety reasons, endures problems at home with her parents fighting each other and eventually separating.
+10-year-old Kerry, whose last name is not disclosed for safety reasons, endures problems at home with her parents fighting each other and eventually separating.
 Shortly after, her mother's new boyfriend, Graham, moves in with them and begins physically and sexually abusing her.
 Her mother, Linda, also occasionally takes part in the abuse, making her daughter perform oral sex on her.
 Kerry's father, Jim, a construction worker, attempts to manipulate her into prostitution, something she is unaware of until a few truck drivers "borrow" her.

 Kerry's situation worsens at home and she decides to run away after Jim attacks Linda and Graham for abusing Kerry.
 One of her class teachers, Paul suddenly becomes aware of her situation and attempts to have her placed in childcare.
 The class teacher, social workers, and friends attempt to file charges of sexual and physical abuse on Kerry's behalf against her mother's boyfriend.
 However, the Crown Prosecution Service later declines to continue the case, arguing there is not enough legal evidence to support the allegations.
 Kerry is placed into foster care, but struggles to settle in and repeatedly destroys property, making it impossible for the foster family to keep her.

 Kerry is then placed into a care home.
-She is seduced by a pimp (who knows exactly how Kerry feels about living with a stubborn mother and stepfather like hers who don't understand her), and for some time willingly leases herself for profit.
+She is seduced by a pimp (who knows exactly how Kerry feels about living with an abusive mother and stepfather like hers who don't understand her), and for some time willingly leases herself for profit.
 A social worker in the childcare home also begins to sexually abuse her.
-Feeling helpless, Kerry frequently visits her class teacher and tries to move in with him, but he is unable to care for her.
+Feeling helpless and increasingly hopeless, Kerry frequently visits her class teacher and tries to move in with him, but he is unable to care for her.
 He consults his friend and child-support agent to have Kerry placed somewhere safe, but her case cannot be given any more priority than that of any other child.

 Towards the end of the film, Kerry runs away and finds a small and peaceful care home in a rural location.
 They decline her offer of money, which she obtained by prostituting herself.
-Traumatized, Kerry does not speak for the past 5 days there.
-Then 12 days later, as she begins to trust the people in the home, she begins to reveal her story after a woman in the home saw inside that Kerry's been through an abusive life.
-While her abusers did not suffer any legal consequences, she was finally free from her abuse.
-It's then revealed that she went on to study at a university.
+Profoundly traumatized, Kerry does not speak for the first five days there.
+Twelve days later, as she begins to trust the people in the home, Kerry emotionally breaks down and reveals her horrific abuse history to the woman running the safe house.
+It's reported that her abusers did not suffer any legal consequences and speaks of the abysmal conviction rate of child sexual abuse in the UK, and that Kerry obtained her GCSE and went on to study at university.